Danville City Council OKs Casino Plans, Illinois Gaming Board Now On Deck

 Written By Derek Helling on August 25, 2020Last Updated on March 10, 2022

-One move closer to being a reality is one of six possible brand-new casino gaming establishments in PrairieState.
-A preliminary but important obstacle was just removed by a set of Danville game programs.
+One step closer to becoming a reality is one of the six potential new casino gaming facilities in PrairieState.
+A significant hurdle was recently cleared by a group of Danville gaming developers.

 What & rsquo, is in the casino plans for Danville?

-Danville Development now has a tentative agreement with the city.
-The Wilmot family of Rochester, NY, holds the principal interest.
+The primary interest holder in Danville Development, which has a tentative agreement with the city, is the Wilmot family of Rochester, NY.

-Wilmorite will oversee the design of the proposed game at the original Morris Flamingo inventory on Eastgate Drive, as one might anticipate.
-The Wilmot family intends to spend about$ 100 million to open the facility as a whole.
+Wilmorite will oversee the design of the proposed game at the original Morris Flamingo inventory on Eastgate Drive, as anticipated.
+The Wilmot family intends to invest approximately $100 million to fully launch the facility.

-The Wilmot family will receive only possession of the game and the 11.54 hectares the inventory now resides in return for their investment.
-The home intends to take care of the home themselves.
+The Wilmot family will receive exclusive ownership of the game and the 11.54 hectares of land where the inventory is located as a result of their investment.
+They intend to independently oversee the management of the property.

-The costs include paying a$ 600,000 bill to fix the site’s drainage potential problems.
-Wilmorite informed the committee that it intends to start construction in the springtime and complete the initial phase by the end of the following year, subject to regulatory approval.
+The costs include a $600,000 payment for potential drainage issues on the site.
+Wilmorite has informed the committee of their intention to begin construction in the spring and complete the first phase by the end of the following year, subject to regulatory approval.

 17, 000 square feet of gaming area